MagneticSoul7/prework-study-guide/README.md

 ## Usage

-Provide instructions and examples for use.

-Example: To use this Prework Study Guide, you can review the notes in each section.
-For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
-A console panel should open either below or to the side of the webpage in the browser.
-There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.
+Example: To use this Prework Study Guide, you can review the notes in each section (HTML, CSS, Git, or Javascript).
+Or if you prefer to choose which topic study at random, open the study guide website in Google Chrome, then open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
+Or another way to open the Chrome DevTools is to right click on the study guide webpage and choose "inspect" at the very bottom of the menu.
+Once you have opened the Chrome DevTools (which should open either below or to the side of the webpage in the browser), you'll want to switch to the "Console" tab instead of the "Elements" tab .
+There in the Console tab, you will see the list of four topics to study along with a computer-randomized suggestion of what to study first.
+And then each time you want a new randomized suggestion of what to study next, you can simply press the refresh button located next to your browser's URL.

-write a short paragraph about how this Prework Study Guide can be used.
-For example, you can write about how each section contains notes about a certain topic, like HTML, CSS, JavaScript, Git.
-And if we open the DevTools console, we can see the JavaScript running.
-It will list the topics we learned from prework and choose one topic for us to study first.
+Happy Studying!

 ## Credits